Trapping an Atomic Ion using Time-Division Multiplexed Digital-to-Analog Converters

 We now present the electrical characterization of the developed TDM-based control system.
 Unless otherwise specified, all measurements reported below were performed on channel 1.
 Figure~\ref{fig:characterization}(b) shows the output waveform of a full-range sine signal generated by sweeping the 14-bit DAC code across its entire range.
 The waveform is recorded at two points: immediately after the analog switch ($V_{\text{in}}$) and after the final-stage OP-amp ($V_{\text{out}}$).
 The measured $V_{\text{out}}$ [solid curve in Fig.~\ref{fig:characterization}(b)] ranges approximately from -7.5~V to 14.2~V, with noticeable clipping observed near the upper bound.
 The dash-dot curve represents sinusoidal fit to the unclipped portion of $V_{\text{out}}$, estimating the peak output voltage to reach 15.8~V. If this fitted peak is taken as representative, and the clipping at 14.2~V is disregarded, the effective output voltage range is -7.5~V to 15.8~V, which deviates from the expected range based on the design.

 A likely cause of this deviation is an offset in the input voltage $V_{\text{in}}$.
 The measured $V_{\text{in}}$ [dashed curve in Fig.\ref{fig:characterization}(b)] spans from 0.26~V to 2.79~V, deviating from the ideal range of 0~V to 2.5~V. Substituting these measured values into Eq.~(\ref{eq:vol_cal}), the corresponding $V_{\text{out}}$ is calculated to range from -7.9(3)~V to 15.4(5)~V. The uncertainties represent $1\sigma$ values, derived by propagating the $\pm 5\%$ tolerances of $R_0$ and $R_1$ under a uniform distribution~\footnote{ $R_0$ and $R_1$ are general-purpose chip resistors, RK73B1JTTD822J and RK73B1JTTD102J, respectively, manufactured by KOA Speer Electronics, Inc. According to their datasheet, both resistors have a tolerance of $\pm 5\%$. }.
 The results are consistent with the presence of an input offset, suggesting it is the primary contributing factor.
-Although the origin of the offset is presently unknown, it is expected to be correctable through circuit modification.
+We find that the offset originates from the regulator that supplies the reference voltage for the first-stage OP-amp (AD8099), which is designed to produce 0--2.5~V under nominal conditions.
+The non-inverting input of this OP-amp is tied to a reference voltage obtained by resistive division of the regulator output, nominally 0.80~V. However, the regulator does not operate properly and outputs 5.43~V; the reference voltage rises to 0.89~V. Consequently, the output range shifts from the intended 0--2.5~V to approximately 0.28--2.78~V, consistent with the measured value of 0.26--2.79~V.

 Figure.~\ref{fig:characterization}(c) presents the measured voltage hold behavior, yielding a time constant of 233(1)~ms. This value is obtained by fitting an exponential decay function to the data recorded between -45 ms and 300~ms in Fig.~\ref{fig:characterization}(c).
 Given this time constant, the corresponding voltage drop over the recharge interval ($\approx$167~ns) is on the order of $10^{-7}$ relative to the initial voltage, which is negligible for practical purposes.